 Can you get off at stops?

-Presuming the train is on schedule, they allow you to get off at some stops for a designated period of time.
-Because we got so delayed on the train from Vancouver to Toronto, we only had time for a quick 10-minute to stop to stretch your legs/have a smoke break.
+Presuming the train is on schedule, they allow you to get off at some stops.
+Unfortunately, because we got so delayed on the train from Vancouver to Toronto, we only had time for quick 10-minute stops.

-However, coming back West from Toronto to Vancouver the train was on time and we got to stop at places which enhanced the experience.
-The two main stops on the train ride from Toronto to Vancouver are a two-hour stop in Winnipeg and a three hour stop in Jasper.
+However, coming back West from Toronto to Vancouver, we had longer stops.
+The two main stops on the train ride from Toronto to Vancouver are a two-hour stop in Winnipeg and a three-hour stop in Jasper.

-Both train stops are conveniently located for exploring.
-The train stop in Winnipeg is downtown so you have enough time to explore the area and come back on the train.
-They even make arrangements with a tour guide in Winnipeg that will meet you at the station for a walking tour of the downtown area for an additional $10.
+Both train stops are in great locations for exploring.
+The train stop in Winnipeg is centrally located, and they even make arrangements with a tour guide that will meet you at the station for a sightseeing tour of the downtown area for an additional $10.

 Best time to take a train ride through Canada

 The train across Canada runs year-round, and there’s no “perfect” time to take it.
 All the seasons have pros and cons.